mozmark/WebRTC-codelab/README.md

 RTCPeerConnection is the WebRTC API for video and audio calling.

-This example sets up a connection between two peers on the same page.
+This example sets up a connection between peers on the same page.
 Not much use, but good for understanding how RTCPeerConnection works!

 1. Get rid of the JavaScript you've entered so far -- we're going to do something different!